-UC San Diego Health employs a comprehensive approach to the treatment of colon and rectal cancers, with an integrated use of surgery, radiation when applicable and chemotherapy.
+UC San Diego Health employs a comprehensive approach to the treatment of colon cancer and rectal cancer, with an integrated use of surgery, radiation when applicable and chemotherapy.

 Your Treatment Plan

 We make every effort to see new patients within a few days of diagnosis.
 On your first visit, you will usually first meet with your surgeon, discuss what our pathologists have found about your cancer and review recommendations and options for treatment.
 Many factors are analyzed, including your personal treatment goals and the size and stage of your cancer.